Silence-WWT/biu_web/app/api_1_0/API_doc.md

     json:
         {"status": 0, "message": "success"}

-        status: 0 for success, 1004 for valid image, 1002 for user not exists
+        status: int, 0 for success, 1004 for invalid image, 1002 for user not exists
-        message: message of status code
+        message: str, message of status code

 push_setting
 ---